Climate and Average Weather Year Round in Overland Park Kansas, United States

 Overland Park experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 3.9 months, from May 25 to September 22, during which time the comfort level is muggy, oppressive, or miserable at least 17% of the time.
-The muggiest day of the year is July 23, with muggy conditions 67% of the time.
+The month with the most muggy days in Overland Park is July, with 20.2 days that are muggy or worse.

 The least muggy day of the year is February 8, when muggy conditions are essentially unheard of.